moontails/SwearJar2.0/README.md

 ![](https://raw.githubusercontent.com/moontails/SwearJar2.0/master/screenshots/login.png)

-Once the quest duration is completed, the app will help you donate the amount raised to charity.
+Once the quest duration is completed, the app will help donate the amount raised to charity.
 Users can search for a charity and make their donations.
 Thus raising money for a good cause!

 ![](https://raw.githubusercontent.com/moontails/SwearJar2.0/master/screenshots/select-charity.png)